 Safety and security

-We strongly advise you not to travel to Niger outside the capital Niamey, particularly to the northern areas of the country, because of very high threat of kidnapping, the unpredictable political and security situation, the risk of armed banditry and clashes between Niger’s security forces and armed groups.
+We strongly advise you not to travel to Niger outside Niamey and areas south of the latitude of Niamey in the regions of Dosso and Tillaberi and particularly to the northern areas of the country, because of the very high threat of kidnapping, the unpredictable political and security situation and high rate of crime.
 If you are in Niger, you should consider leaving.
 Australians who decide to remain in Niger should take responsibility for their safety and security and ensure they have personal security measures and contingency plans in place.
 You should monitor local information sources for details about the safety and security environment.

-Extremist groups, including Al Qaida in the Islamic Maghreb (AQIM), are active in Niger and neighbouring countries including Algeria, Libya, Mali, Mauritania and Chad, and have been known to execute kidnapped foreigners.
-The unpredictable security situation in Mali following the coup in March 2012 has heightened the threat of kidnap in the region, including Niger.
-There is an ongoing elevated threat of kidnapping in Niger (see below).
+Militant groups, including Al Qaida in the Islamic Maghreb (AQIM), are active in Niger and neighbouring countries including Algeria, Libya, Mali, Mauritania and Chad, and have been known to execute kidnapped foreigners.
+The terrorist group Boko Haram is known to cross the border from Nigeria into Niger, particularly in the east.

 On 23 May 2013, terrorists using suicide bombs attacked a Nigerien military compound in Agadez and a uranium mining facility, operated by a French company, in Arlit.